Bardia

 Bardia is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bardia, one of the country's most culturally diverse areas, has a population where 54.7% were born overseas and 65.7% speak a language other than English at home.
-Christianity is the predominant religion in Bardia, with 32.5%.
-Hinduism, however, is significantly overrepresented at 25.6%, compared to the Greater Sydney average of 5.2%.
+Christianity is the predominant religion in Bardia, with 32.5% of its inhabitants identifying as such.
+Hinduism, however, is significantly overrepresented, comprising 25.6% of the population compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity